Your Role in Treatment

 Get the Child Involved

-As we said, a parent’s ultimate goal is to raise a child who is independent, healthy, well-adjusted, and happy.
+A parent’s ultimate goal is to raise a child who is independent, healthy, well-adjusted, and happy.
 While it may take a bit more work for both the parent and child, a child with a bleeding disorder can be all those things.
 It is never too early to begin to think of little ways to involve even your very young child in his or her own care.
 Learning the basics early will help your child be ready to take on full management of his or her care in late adolescence.

-Here are ways to include your child in his or her care:
+Ways to include your child in his or her care:

 - Educational events through your Hemophilia Treatment Center (HTC) or local bleeding disorder organization